 The university accepts applications throughout the year (rolling admissions).
-Applications for admission can be completed electronically for free.
+Applications for admission can be completed electronically.
 A complete application includes the following documents:

-- OCU Application for Admissions (available online on the Admissions page of the OCU website at https://apply.oak.edu/apply) - Official transcripts for all secondary (high school) and post-secondary (college) coursework - Official SAT and/or ACT scores (optional based on admissions on previously listed criteria). - Official GED and/or TASC test scores, when applicable
+- OCU Application for Admissions (available online on the Admissions page of the OCU website at https://apply.oak.edu/apply) - Transcripts for all secondary (high school) and post-secondary (college) coursework - SAT and/or ACT scores (optional based on admissions on previously listed criteria). - GED and/or TASC test scores, when applicable

 Once the Office of Admissions receives a complete application file, applications are reviewed.
-Students are notified of acceptance by mail, email, or phone.
+Students are notified of acceptance by email and application portal.
 Admission to Oakland City University does not assure completion of a degree or program.